This zucchini relish is a nice condiment for summer barbecues, outdoors or in.

 This is the perfect recipe to use up zucchini when it is so plentiful at the end of the summer that people with gardens will beg you to take them.

 The only thing about using the larger zucchini is that they can have a lot of seeds in the middle.
+You just need to scoop them out as stated in the directions above.

 Give this one a try.
 It is a wonderful way to bring that taste of summer to the kitchen all year long.